Search

 Chicken Thighs with Dried Apricots- Instant Pot

 It’s was a busy weekend, so I’m starting the week by cooking this easy Chicken Thighs with Apricots in my Instant Pot.
-Like you, I was glued to the news watching the Royal Wedding.
-Most Filipinos love weddings and are fascinated with British Royalty.
-Alternately, I did a ton of grocery shopping for my food photos.
+I did a ton of grocery shopping for my food photos.
 In between, I realized the abundance of fresh produce, meats and seafoods I purchased were not going to do my family any good if I didn’t cook some of it for our meals.
-So, I got busy in the kitchen, while watching the royal nuptials on TV.
+So, I got busy in the kitchen.

 If you don’t own an Instant Pot or any of the current multicookers, do not be discouraged.
 This easy recipe is versatile.
 You can also cook this stove-top or bake it and it will come out just as marvelous.
-The only reason why I cooked this in the Instant Pot was because a) I was running out of time to put dinner on the table and b) I own two Instant Pots (yes, full disclosure) so why not let the kitchen gadget do the cooking for me, I said to myself.
+The only reason why I cooked this in the Instant Pot was because first, I was running out of time to put dinner on the table.
+Second, I own two Instant Pots (yes, full disclosure) so why not let the kitchen gadget do the cooking for me.
 The results were magnificent.
 The chicken thighs were fall-off-the-bone tender, and sweet-savory all at once.
 The dried apricots rendered a sweet flavor and inviting aroma to the entire dish.
 I served this with boiled rice, the usual Filipino staple to most our meals.
 Within minutes, the plates around our table were empty.
 Which do you think went faster?
 Cooking this Chicken Thighs with Apricots in the Instant Pot?
 Or how quickly the entrée was relished with gusto by my family?
 Have a fun week ahead, folks!

 Chicken Thighs with Dried Apricots - Instant Pot